 Those young women and so many other people have been traumatized by what has been happening in our country.
 Trauma is an emotional response to a terrible event, and the side effects can range from having difficulty sleeping and unpredictable emotions to physical symptoms like upset stomach, headaches and muscle aches.

 The pain of stress and anxiety caused by trauma is very real.
 Everyone reacts to trauma differently – some people may experience no ill effects, others may feel immediate and acute impact, and some may not show signs until long after the trauma occurs.
+CBD Oil and Hemp are usually the best alternative treatments against anxiety and chronic stress episodes, TaleofTwoStrains can provide them.

 What can you do if a friend or family member shows signs of stress due to trauma: